 The City will receive approximately \$14.4 million in CDBG, HOME, HOPWA, and ESG entitlement grants.
-While the total is only approximately \$9,517 less than the total of last year's allocations, the changes were not universal - HOME and HOPWA allocations increased, while CDBG and ESG allocations decreased.
+While the total is only approximately \$9,517 less than the total of last year's allocations, not all entitlement grants received a funding cut; HOME and HOPWA allocations increased, while CDBG and ESG allocations decreased.
 The focus of this memorandum is the new annual federal allocations.
 However, the FY 2022-23 Action Plan also programs carryover funding from previous years and program income from loan repayments.
-Table 1 below summarizes the changes in each source from April estimates, and the total federal funding to be programmed for FY 2022-23.
+Table 1 below summarizes the changes in each source from April estimates and the total federal funding to be programmed for FY 2022-23.